-We are highly dependent on our founder, Chairman, Chief Technology Officer and controlling shareholder, Roger Susi.
+We are highly dependent on our founder, Chairman and Chief Technology Officer, Roger Susi.

-We believe that Mr. Susi will play a significant role in our continued success and in the development of new products.
+We believe that Mr. Susi will play a significant role in the development of new products.
 Our current and future operations could be adversely impacted if we were to lose his services.
-Accordingly, our success will be dependent on appropriately managing the risks related to executing a succession plan for Mr. Susi on a timely basis.
+Accordingly, our success will be dependent on appropriately managing the risks related to maintaining his continued services.